Toriong/BrainBlitz/README.md

 # BrainBlitz
-A memory-based challenge game written in jquery with a php server.
+A memory-based challenge game written in jquery with a phoenix/elixir server.